-Of the many women I have talked to over the last few weeks, I have noticed an reoccurring cry for help...from my clients, friends and the Mom's Empowerment Circle I host.
+Of the many women I have talked to over the last few weeks, I have noticed an reoccurring cry for help...from women in my life.
 So many women are running around like crazy without giving themselves a moment to think, just to be, just to breathe.
 Men go through this too!
 Whether us women are over-achievers with or without families or relationships, it all doesn't matter.
 Many of us have this reoccurring feeling that father time is not on our side.
 I used to feel like this 24/7 until I woke up and focused on shifting my outlook.
 When we can't think straight, have a difficult time getting clear on what we want, feel our creativity is blocked and are aware we are not enjoying the present moment, that is when we know something has to shift.
 But what?
 My easy answer is meditation.
 It's the best way to calm your mind, bring more peace into your life and allow you to discover your inner wisdom.
 Problem is a lot of people have an aversion to “sitting meditation.”
 Just the thought of it brings resistance.
 If this is you, than I have some other fun tips towards clearing your mind in order to listen to yourself and get answers to your most pressing personal questions or tap into your depths of creativity.

 The Art of Doing Nothing:

 Doing nothing doesn't always mean staring into space, but it can be engaging in solo activities that allow you to be present in the moment and don't require you to think too much.
 Swimming comes to mind for me because that action allows me to clear my mind.
 I have all sorts of insights when I get out of the pool.
 Walking the dog, mopping the floor, whatever...all these mindless activities can offer insights if you are open.